Unit: School of Engineering and Applied Science

 Rice Hall, Room 522Charlottesville, Virginia 22903

 Introduces artificial intelligence.
 Covers fundamental concepts and techniques and surveys selected application areas.
 Core material includes state space search, logic, and resolution theorem proving.
 Application areas may include expert systems, natural language understanding, planning, machine learning, or machine perception.
 Provides exposure to AI implementation methods, emphasizing programming in Common LISP.
-Prerequisite: CS 2150 with grade of C- or higher.
+Prerequisite: CS 2150 or CS 2501 topic DSA2 with a grade of C- or higher.